spyk/shingle-stop-filter/README.md

 #Description

-A token filter that removes trailing stopwords from shingled tokens. (see https://cwiki.apache.org/confluence/display/solr/Filter+Descriptions#FilterDescriptions-ShingleFilter for more details)
+A token filter that removes any trailing stopwords from shingled tokens. (see https://cwiki.apache.org/confluence/display/solr/Filter+Descriptions#FilterDescriptions-ShingleFilter for more details)

-Tha main motivation is to provide better autocomplete functionality when using a suggester that uses shingled tokens by removing any trailing stopwords, as they usually don't provide any extra value and can be left out.
+The main motivation is to provide better autocomplete functionality when using a suggester that uses shingled tokens by removing any trailing stopwords, as they usually don't provide any extra value and can be left out.
 It should usually be combined with a duplicate token removal filter.
 Please see below for installation instructions & a sample Solr configuration for autocomplete.

-**Note:** The project depends on Lucene v.5.1.0, but has been tested and works with v.4.10.x as well.
+**Note:** The project depends on Lucene/Solr v.5.1.0, but has also been tested and works with v.4.10.x.

 #Installation